Internalized homophobia. We’ve heard all the words before, but how many of us know we’re suffering from it? You believe you’re over it?

 Certainly some of us are still living so deeply in denial, anything seems to be a step up.
 How many times you’ve heard— I’m not a lesbian!
 I’m just loving this one woman.
 Of course.

 Homophobia’s indications may be highly subtle.
 It may be found in tiny respects when internalized.
 Ask yourself— is this something I hold any hope that I am not a lesbian?
 Does my conduct have any shame, no matter how minute?

-Uncomfortable With Sexual Intimacy.
+With Sexual Intimacy, Uncomfortable

-Do you find yourself cringing when seeing two women flirt with each other? — Immerse yourself in a lesbian chat room where there are many women who flirt.
-There are many to choose from so find the one that you can enjoy beyond just getting comfortable.
-Are you the shy type or want more substance than chatter? — Find a lesbian forum where you can pick and choose topics that interest you.
-This is also a wonderful source of information and resources for learning about political, religious and relationship issues — all with a lesbian slant to them.Feeling a little bolder? — Check out your local PFLAG group for support meetings.
-If you have a local LGBT Center, give a call and find out about their schedule of offerings.
-Volunteer your time— a nice way to meet women without the pressure of a bar scene.
+Are you crying when you see two females flirting with each other?
+Immerse yourself in a lesbian chat room with lots of females flirting.
+There’s a lot to choose from so find the one you can appreciate beyond just becoming comfortable.
+Are you the shy sort or want more substance than chatter?
+Find a lesbian forum to choose subjects you’re interested in.
+This is also a great source of data and resources to learn about problems of politics, religion and relationships— all with a lesbian approach to them.
+Check the support sessions of your local PFLAG group.
+If you have a LGBT Center locally, offer a call and find out about your offer timetable.
+Volunteer your time— a great way to meet females without a bar scene pressure.

 Simply taking tiny steps to acclimatize to the concept and the lesbian and community reality will assist lessen homophobia.

 With all texts from cultures— past and present— I doubt that any one of us is totally safe from internalized homophobia.
 But we’re going through a process like so much else in life.
 It can be a big enough objective for all of us to be conscious of the pitfalls.